 After marking, start cutting the block of soap into bars trying to keep the cutter straight all the way to the bottom of the block.

 That’s it!
 Our soap is ready for curing.
 Place parchment paper on a tray or a cutting board and place your bars on the parchment paper.
 Keep the bars out of the way somewhere.
 They will have to cure for 4 to 6 weeks before you can use them.
-During this time, make sure to flip them a few times so they can cure well from all sides.
+During this time, make sure to flip them a few times so they can cure well at both sides.

 You’ll notice that as time goes by they will harden, this is especially a characteristic of soap that has a lot of olive oil it, it gets really hard.